Credit Score Privacy Notice

 We do not carry out any profiling or automated decision-making in respect of the information we collect in respect of your TransUnion Credit Score.

-For more details about the profiling and automated decision-making we carry out in respect of the information we hold about you as a customer, please see our customer privacy notice and as a user of this app, please see our mobile app privacy notice
+For more details about the profiling and automated decision-making we carry out in respect of the information we hold about you as a customer, please see our customer privacy notice and if you use our app, please see our mobile app privacy notice.

 What rights do you have?